aaronbrw02/configure-ad/README.md

 - Create an Admin and Normal User Account in Active Directory
 - Join Client-1 to your domain
 - Setup Remote Desktop for non-administrative users on Client-1
-- Create additional users and attempt to log into client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>